AscendNTNU/ros-workshop/README.md

 # ROS workshop
 Welcome to the Ascend ROS workshop!
 In this workshop you will get practical experience with the most important functionality of ROS.

-In this workshop we will build a system reminiscent of Ascend system with three main node.
+In this workshop we will build a system reminiscent of Ascend's system with three main nodes:
 - Node for Perception group
 - Node for Control group
 - Node for AI group